TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-french-en.md

 !!! warning "Please read those two sections before continuing the guide as they hold important information.
 The rest of this guide will assume you did."

-!!! tip
-    TRaSH created a [flowchart](/Radarr/Radarr-setup-custom-formats/#which-quality-profile-should-you-choose){:target="\_blank" rel="noopener noreferrer"} to make your decision easier.
-Remember that this chart does not include any of the following Custom Formats, and you will still need to read this guide to get MULTi releases.

 ---

 ## FAQ